-* press bio
+* press bio and images

 Various texts around and about my ongoing practice

-Artists Statement - Autumn Equinox 2023
+Artists Statement - revised Imbolc 2026.

-Taking my own neurodiverse phenomenology as a starting point, that of an othered female goverened by intuition, allowing for entangled patterns of being to exist which are combined with materials both transient and permanent, often site/time dependent such as earth/clay, ash, human hair and plant matter.
-I am interested in how weaving these elements together can lead through to an othered way of understanding and communing with the more than human world.
-My art making is often collaborative, whether with other biological kin or humans, both living and deceased.
+I am interested in how weaving these elements together can re-cognise and actively re-enchant an othered way of understanding and communing with the more than human world.
+My artmaking is often collaborative, whether with our biological kin or humans, both living and deceased.

 ...